-sis (Fig. 2).
-Most transcriptional changes occur at ~30 min after stress induction, indicated by the lowest auto-correlation at this time point (Fig. 2).
-Ninety minutes after treatment, many transcript abundances have returned to normal levels (high auto-correlation), consistent with previous results on transcription and mRNA degradation (29).
-In contrast, most of the protein expression response is much slower (Fig. 2), and expression profiles continuously diverge even 2 h after treatment.
-For many proteins, we observe strong protein abundance changes at 10-20 min after treatment (see examples below), which is later complemented by different expression patterns.
+Transcript and protein expression responses display very different kinetics, as evidenced by an auto-correlation analysis (Figure 2).
+Most transcriptional changes occur at ~30 min after stress induction, indicated by the lowest auto-correlation at this time point (Figure 2).
+Ninety minutes after treatment, many transcript abundances have returned to normal levels (high auto-correlation) - consistent with previous results on transcription and mRNA degradation (29).
+In contrast, most of the protein expression response is much slower (Figure 2), and expression profiles continuously diverge even two hours after treatment.
+For many proteins, we observe strong protein abundance changes at 10 to 20 min after treatment (see examples below) which is later complemented by different expression patterns.
 This first and early response occurs entirely at the protein level, before the majority of the transcription response.
-For individual proteins, we observe a 10-20 min delay between the mRNA and protein response (supplemental Fig. S7).
-In contrast to transcript abundances, concentrations for many proteins are not yet back to normal even 2 h post-stress treatment.
-Because we did not continue our measurements beyond 2 h, we cannot directly compare the expression changes with those from a previous study using rapamycin (28).
+For individual proteins, we observe a 10 to 20 min delay between the mRNA and protein response (Figure S7).
+In contrast to transcript abundances, concentrations for many proteins are not yet back to normal even two hours post-stress treatment.
+Since we did not continue our measurements beyond two hours, we cannot directly compare the expression changes to those from a previous study using rapamycin (28).